64Tech/oTail/README.md

-# oTail
+# About
-oTail is a flexible web interface to manage your servers easily.
+oTail is a flexible web interface to track and manage your servers.

+# Features

+* Starting and Stopping Servers
+* Installing new Applications like Webservers
+* Clone Git Repostiories with 2 clicks
+* Start / Stop / Restart Services
+* Download and run bash scripts
+* Monitor the uptime